 In order to fully understand the Bering Sea, studies must be carried out on the western side of the basin which will require the active participation of Russian scientists.
 Such a program exists in the Department of the Interior.
 This program, known as BERPAC, has conducted sporadic cruises in recent years in various parts of the Bering and Chukchi Seas with Russian collaborators often using Russian research vessels.
 This program offers an outstanding opportunity for increasing our understanding of the Western Bering Sea.
+Funding for a reinvigorated BERPAC program has recently been made available through NOAA.

-The Arctic Research Commission recommends an immediate expansion of the BERPAC program to include annual research cruises and appropriate support for related research both within the Department of Interior and by extramural funding paths.
+The Arctic Research Commission supports immediate expansion of the BERPAC program to include annual research cruises and appropriate support for related research both within NOAA and through extramural funding paths.